rbnoland/COVID-data/README.md

 # COVID-data
-Repository for data used in paper.
+Repository for data from May 18th, 2020.
+This data has changed in the update.

 Codebooks explain data in the two csv files.